TJCarruth/car-counter/README.md

    ```
 3. The standalone executable will be found in the `dist` folder.

+## Linux
+Use the follow command instead to compile properly on a linux distro:
+pyinstaller --collect-submodules PIL --onefile main_gui.py

 ## Usage
 1. Run the main application:
    ```sh